profcorey/qlaireio.github.io/README.md

 # Welcome to Qlaire!

-This webiste will track the development of the chatbot Qlaire, a teacher assistant AI bot.
+This webiste tracks the development for the chatbot Qlaire, a teacher assistant AI bot.

 Qlaire stands for Quantum computing Linux Artifical Intelligence Research and Experimentation.

+It is an open source chatbot with a publicly available git repository: to be added here.

 For questions or comments about Qlaire, please contact Dr. Corey Leong at https://github.com/profcorey.
 ---